 Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
 ISO and IEC shall not be held responsible for identifying any or all such patent rights.

-ISO/IEC TR 24772-2, was prepared by Joint Technical Committee ISO/IEC JTC 1, Information technology, Subcommittee SC 22, Programming languages, their environments and system software interfaces.
+ISO/IEC 24772-2, was prepared by Joint Technical Committee ISO/IEC JTC 1, Information technology, Subcommittee SC 22, Programming languages, their environments and system software interfaces.

 With the cancellation of TR 24772:2013, this document replaces ISO IEC TR 24772:2012 Annex C. The main changes between this document and the previous version are: